Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 5: Effective Instruction

-Strategy 3: Two part time interventionists will be utilized to support students in need of Tier 2 intervention.
+Strategy 3: Two part-time interventionists will be utilized to support students in need of Tier 2 intervention.

 Staff Responsible for Monitoring: Administration